-Religion (in the context of An individual belonging to a Muslim, Christian, Title VII of the Civil Rights Act of 1964;

-employment) religious group; or the Sikh, Hindu, etc. 23 CFR 230;

-(Religion/ Creed in all aspects of perception, based on FHWA-1273 Required Contract Provisions.

-any aviation or transit-related distinguishable characteristics (49 U.S.C.
-5332(b);

-construction) that a person is a member of a 49 U.S.C.
-47123)

-religious group.
-In practice,

-actions taken as a result of the

-moral and ethical beliefs as to

-what is right and wrong, which

-are sincerely held with the

-strength of traditional religious

-views.
-Note: Does not have to

-be associated with a recognized

-religious group or church; if an

-individual sincerely holds to the

-belief, it is a protected religious

-practice.
+Religion (in the context of employment) (Religion/ Creed in all aspects of any aviation or transit-related construction) An individual belonging to a religious group; or the perception, based on distinguishable characteristics that a person is a member of a religious group.
+In practice, actions taken as a result of the moral and ethical beliefs as to what is right and wrong, which are sincerely held with the strength of traditional religious views.
+Note: Does not have to be associated with a recognized religious group or church; if an individual sincerely holds to the belief, it is a protected religious practice.
+Muslim, Christian, Sikh, Hindu, etc. Title VII of the Civil Rights Act of 1964; 23 CFR 230; FHWA-1273 Required Contract Provisions.
+(49 U.S.C.
+5332(b); 49 U.S.C.
+47123) -- -- --- ---